Hube2/acf-options-page-adder/README.md

-This plugin has been discontinued, it is no longer needed, all of the functionality of this plugin is not available in ACF Pro.
+This plugin has been discontinued, it is no longer needed, all of the functionality of this plugin is now available in ACF Pro.
 The plugin is no longer maintained and I will no longer supply support for this plugin.
 Use this plugin at your own risk.

 ACF Options Page Admin
 ==========================================